 Will being pregnant help my body by reducing my stores of iron because of blood loss?

-So on the surface, it seems as if having children may spare a woman from the symptoms of iron overload, or at least delay the onset of symptoms.
+So on the surface, it seems as if having children may spare a woman from the symptoms of iron overload or delay the onset of symptoms.

-However, although pregnancy lowers a woman’s iron levels temporarily, this does not seem to have a significant enough of an effect over the course of a woman’s life to impact iron overload.
+However, although pregnancy lowers a woman’s iron levels temporarily, this does not seem to have a significant effect throughout a woman’s life to impact iron overload.

-In the study Hemochromatosis and pregnancy: iron stores in the Hfe-/- mouse are not reduced by multiple pregnancies the researchers looked at iron-overloaded mice and compared those who had never given birth to those who had had lots of mice babies, and they concluded that “multiple pregnancies do not reduce body iron” in mice with the HFE gene.
+In the study “Hemochromatosis and pregnancy: iron stores in the Hfe-/- mouse are not reduced by multiple pregnancies,” researchers looked at iron-overloaded mice and compared those who had never given birth to those who had had lots of mice babies.
+They concluded that “multiple pregnancies do not reduce body iron” in mice with the HFE gene.

-Does Hemochromatosis cause infertility or cause miscarriage?
+Does hemochromatosis cause infertility or cause miscarriage?

 Is there something to this?
 Does iron overload contribute to infertility or miscarriage?

-Anecdotal stories may suggest a possible link between hemochromatosis and infertility and miscarriage.
+Anecdotal stories suggest a possible link between hemochromatosis and infertility and miscarriage.
 Unfortunately, no one has fully explored this question in the medical research community.

 Further Research Needed

-Hemochromatosis symptoms in women occur, on average, in a similar time frame to men… indicating that the blood loss from menses, pregnancy, and childbirth does not affect the long term progression of too much iron in a significant manner.
+Hemochromatosis symptoms in women occur, on average, in a similar time frame to men, indicating that the blood loss from menses, pregnancy, and childbirth does not affect the long term progression of too much iron in any meaningful way.

-Therefore, it’s essential that women with hemochromatosis that wish to become pregnant, or who have already had children, make sure to speak with their doctor on an ongoing basis to ensure proper care for iron overload.
+Therefore, it’s essential that women with hemochromatosis who wish to become pregnant, or who have already had children, make sure to speak with their doctor on an ongoing basis to ensure proper care for iron overload.